Home

 Are you passionate about your community?
 Do you have the desire to help your community?
 Do you have concerns about a specific issue and want to do something about it?
 We need people from all backgrounds and experiences who reflect their community to put themselves forward for co-option to the Parish Council.

-A statutory notice to advertise the vacancy in North Tamerton was posted on the 12th January 2024 and no by election was called for therefore North Tamerton may co-opt to fill the vacancy.
+A statutory notice to advertise the vacancy in North Tamerton was posted on the 19th July 2024 and no by election was called for therefore North Tamerton may co-opt to fill the vacancy.

 No special qualification is required to be a councillor and the position is voluntary.